Back

 • in systemic lupus erythematosus (SLE) and mixed connective tissue disease - increased risk of aseptic meningitis (see section 4.8).

-• in dehydration
+• in case of dehydration

 • in liver dysfunction;